$(\infty,1)$-Categorical Comprehension Schemes: Diagrammatic -comprehension schemes

 where $\bar{\delta}^1\colon\partial\Delta^1\rightarrow\Delta^1$ swaps the endpoints.
 Second, consider the pushout

 where the left vertical map picks out the two non-degenerate edges added in (\ref{equlocsm->definv1}) concatenated at $[0]$.
 Third, we obtain a pushout

-where the left vertical map picks out the pair consisting of the arrow $[1]\rightarrow [1]$ freely added in (\ref{equlocsm->definv2}) and the identity on $[1]$.
+where the left vertical map picks out the pair consisting of the morphism $[1]\rightarrow [1]$ freely added in (\ref{equlocsm->definv2}) and the identity on $[1]$.

 The composition of the bottom maps of the three pushout squares is exactly the inclusion $d^0\colon\Delta^1\rightarrow J^{(2)}$.
-The cartesian fibration $p$ has $\delta^1$-comprehension by assumption, and thus it has $\nabla_1$-comprehension by Part 2.(a).
+The $\mathcal{C}$-indexed $\infty$-category $\mathcal{E}$ has $\delta^1$-comprehension by assumption, and thus it has $\nabla_1$-comprehension by Part 2.(a).
 It has $h^2_1$-comprehension by Example~\ref{exmplequivcomp} and thus the statement follows by Lemma~\ref{lemmacompclosureprops} as claimed. \end{proof}